ElhanM/ws-chat-app/README.md

 During development, I used a TDD (Test-driven development) approach to build the app.

-The most interesting part of the project is the chat feature, that uses websockets to allow real-time communication between users.
+The most interesting part of the project is the chat feature, that uses WebSockets to allow real-time communication between users.
 I used Socket.io to achieve this.

 ## Packages